-- 1. In deciding how to fulfill the Modern Languages requirement in the Sophia Program, the department encourages students to base their decision on their personal interests, their study abroad and career plans, as well as their linguistic ability.
-Students should discuss this decision with their first-year advisor. - 2.
-A student starting a new language should complete the Sophia Modern Language requirement before the beginning of her iunior vear. - 3.
-A student wishing to major in French, Italian, or Spanish with no prior study of that language must enroll in the introductory level in her first vear. - 4.
+- 1. In deciding how to fulfill the modern languages requirement in the Sophia Program, the department encourages students to base their decision on their personal interests, taking into consideration their study abroad and career plans, as well as their linguistic ability.
+Students should discuss this decision with their firstyear advisor. - A student starting a new language should complete the Sophia modern language requirement before the beginning of her junior year. - A student wishing to major in Spanish or minor in French or Italian with no prior study of that language must enroll in the introductory level in her first year. - 4.
 Students may be exempt from the foreign language requirement by examination.
-Refer to pages 44-46.
+Refer to pages 43-44.